 UT College of Medicine and Life Sciences offers an education that emphasizes the importance of treating patients as individuals and incorporating the latest research available in their training.
 After the first year, students have the opportunity to participate in paid summer research positions.
 Students complete clerkships during their third and fourth years with the option of serving patients abroad in the fourth year.

-Their mission statement is: “The mission of The University of Toledo College of Medicine and Life Sciences is to improve health in the communities and region we serve.
+Their mission statement is, “The mission of The University of Toledo College of Medicine and Life Sciences is to improve health in the communities and region we serve.
 We do this by educating excellent clinicians and scientists, by providing patient centered and high-quality care and by producing nationally recognized research in focused area.”

-University of Toledo’s 2017 Secondary Application Essay Questions:
+University of Toledo’s 2018 Secondary Application Essay Questions:

-1. One of the AAMC Core Competencies for entering medical students involves cultural competence: “Demonstrates knowledge of socio-cultural factors that affect interactions and behaviors; shows an appreciation and respect for multiple dimensions of diversity; recognizes and acts on the obligation to inform one’s own judgment; engages diverse and competing perspectives as a resource for learning, citizenship, and work; recognizes and appropriately addresses bias in themselves and others; interacts effectively with people from diverse backgrounds.”
+3. One of the AAMC Core Competencies for entering medical students involves cultural competence: “Demonstrates knowledge of socio-cultural factors that affect interactions and behaviors; shows an appreciation and respect for multiple dimensions of diversity; recognizes and acts on the obligation to inform one’s own judgment; engages diverse and competing perspectives as a resource for learning, citizenship, and work; recognizes and appropriately addresses bias in themselves and others; interacts effectively with people from diverse backgrounds.”
 Discuss a specific experience from your life that you feel demonstrates your cultural competence.
-(1000 word limit)
+(700 word limit)

 I recommend selecting an example in which you played an active role in alleviating language or cultural barriers.
 In this essay, you can highlight the interpersonal communication skills that you have and any additional languages that you speak.
 Effective examples would include translating for people who don’t speak the same language or communicating religious or cultural differences that could cause confusion for others.
 For example, a student from a Hmong or Laotian background who understands this community’s lack of trust for Western Medicine could describe how to they successfully helped organize and host free health clinics through a church in the community to provide health check-ups.
 There are many different examples that would fit well for this essay question.
 The key will be selecting one that demonstrates your level of awareness and sensitivity to others.

-Jessica Pishko graduated with a J.D. from Harvard Law School and received an M.F.A. from Columbia University.
-She spent two years guiding students through the medical school application process at Columbia’s Postbacc Program and teaches writing at all levels.
+***Disclaimer: Information is subject to change.
+Please check with individual programs to verify the essay questions, instructions and deadlines.***Jessica Pishko graduated with a J.D. from Harvard Law School and received an M.F.A. from Columbia University.
+She spent two years guiding students through the medical school application process at Columbia’s Postbac Program and teaches writing at all levels.
 Want Jessica to help you get accepted?
 Click here to get in touch!